ConfigMgr VPN Boundary Setup Process Explained | SCCM

 Connection Description

-Now let’s understand the Connection Description field configuration from the SCCM VPN boundary.
-You can log in to a Windows 10 device that is connected to a VPN network.
-Once logged in try to run the command line “IPCONFIG“.
+Let’s understand the Connection Description field configuration from the SCCM VPN boundary.
+Log in to a Windows 10 device connected to a VPN network.
+Once logged in, try to run the command line “IPCONFIG.”

-• Connection Description – You can use the Connection Description option in the boundary settings to specify the name of the VPN connection on the Windows 10 device.
+• Connection Description—The Connection Description option in the boundary settings allows you to specify the name of the VPN connection on the Windows 10 device.

-• You can run the ipconfig command on the Windows 10 device to identify whether you can use this boundary configuration setting called Connection Description or not.
+• You can run the ipconfig command on the Windows 10 device to identify whether you can use this boundary configuration setting called Connection Description.

 Connection Description (above screenshot) = VPN Connection